Scleropathy: Varicose Vein & Spider Vein Vein Treatment in South Miami

 How long does it take for sclerotherapy to work?

-Many patients see results within three to six weeks following sclerotherapy treatment.
+Many patients see results within three to six weeks following spider vein treatment.
 However, if you have numerous veins or larger veins to treat, it could take three to four months before you are able to see the full results of sclerotherapy.

 What are the side effects of sclerotherapy?

-For most patients, the side effects of sclerotherapy include minor pain or discomfort during the procedure itself.
+For most patients, the side effects of spider vein treatment include minor pain or discomfort during the procedure itself.
 Sclerotherapy side effects might also include:

 - Skin discoloration